Mick Jagger: 1970s

-In 1972, Mick Jagger, Charlie Watts and Bill Wyman with Nicky Hopkins and Ry Cooder, released the album Jamming with Edward!, which was recorded during the Let It Bleed sessions.
-The album includes loose jams while the rest of the Stones (reportedly) were waiting for Keith Richards to return to the studio.
+In 1972, Jagger, Charlie Watts, Bill Wyman, Nicky Hopkins, and Ry Cooder released Jamming with Edward!, an album recorded during the band's Let It Bleed sessions.
+The album includes loose jams recorded while the rest of the Stones (reportedly) were waiting for Keith Richards to return to the studio.

-That November, the band began recording sessions in Kingston, Jamaica, for the album Goats Head Soup; it was released in 1973 and reached No. 1 in both the UK and US.
-The album, which contained the worldwide hit "Angie", was the first in a string of commercially successful but tepidly received studio albums.
-The sessions for Goats Head Soup also produced unused material, most notably an early version of the popular ballad "Waiting on a Friend", which was not released until the Tattoo You LP nine years later.
+In November 1972, the band began recording sessions in Kingston, Jamaica, for the album Goats Head Soup, which was released in 1973 and reached No. 1 in both the UK and US.
+The album includes the song "Angie", a global hit that was the first in a string of commercially successful singles to emerge from tepidly received studio albums.
+The sessions for Goats Head Soup produced unused material, including "Waiting on a Friend", a ballad that was not released until the Tattoo You LP nine years later.

 Another legal battle over drugs, dating back to their stay in France, interrupted the making of Goats Head Soup.
-Authorities had issued a warrant for Richards' arrest and the other band members had to return briefly to France for questioning.
-This, along with Jagger's 1967 and 1970 convictions on drug charges, complicated the band's plans for their Pacific tour in early 1973: they were denied permission to play in Japan and almost banned from Australia.
-A European tour followed in September and October 1973, which bypassed France, coming after Richards' arrest in England on drug charges.
+Authorities issued a warrant for Richards's arrest, and the other band members returned briefly to France for questioning related to the incident.
+Along with Jagger's 1967 and 1970 convictions on drug charges, this complicated the band's plans for their Pacific tour in early 1973.
+The band was denied permission to play in Japan and was nearly banned from playing in Australia.
+A European tour followed in September and October 1973, which bypassed France after Richards's arrest in England on drug charges.

-The 1974 album It's Only Rock 'n Roll was recorded in the Musicland Studios in Munich, Germany; it reached No. 2 in the UK and No. 1 in the US.
+The 1974 album It's Only Rock 'n Roll was recorded in the Musicland Studios in Munich; it reached No. 2 in the UK and No. 1 in the US.
 Jagger and Richards produced the album credited as "the Glimmer Twins".
-Both the album and the single of the same name were hits.
+The album and the single of the same name were both hits.